What are the benefits of proton therapy for prostate cancer patients?

-The first thing that any patient will want to know about a potential prostate treatment option is how effective it is at actually treating the cancer.
+The first thing that any patient will want to know about treatment for prostate cancer is how effective it is at actually treating the cancer.
 According to numerous studies, including ones by the International Journal of Radiation Oncology and the International Society of Urology, biochemical failure rates (the return of a previously treated cancer) are the same for proton therapy as they are for conventional prostate cancer treatments such as brachytherapy and radical prostatectomy.
 This means that patients get the benefits of proton therapy without compromising their chance for a cure.

 These days, men have many different prostate cancer treatment options available to them.
 Which one they choose, however, can depend on a number of different factors, including their age, general health, psychological state, feelings about potential side effects and, most importantly, the specific circumstances of their cancer.
 With so many options, the best treatment for prostate cancer is never cut and dry.
 Since prostate cancer treatment side effects can vary widely, it is important to weigh all of your options with your doctor before making a final decision.